Companies from abroad have two important options for placing the activities in Croatia

 but beneficiating from foreign capital, as a separate legal entity.
 The advantages of owning this type of business are numerous especially from a tax point of view; thanks to the vast network of double tax treaties, a subsidiary registered in Croatia

-must pay taxes on profits only in the country of origin and beneficiate from abolished or minimized taxes on dividends paid to those countries.
+must pay taxes on profits only in the country of origin and minimized taxes on dividends paid to those countries.

 Types of entities for subsidiaries in Croatia